Who Evaluates AI's Social Impacts? Mapping Coverage and Gaps in First and Third Party Evaluations: Related Work

 \paragraph{AI Evaluations.}

-Evaluations and benchmarks are increasingly important in the AI model life cycle, informing development, deployment, policy, and practitioner decisions.
-We use evaluation to mean the systematic assessment of model behavior in context, and benchmarks to refer to standardized datasets, tasks and metrics that make such evaluations comparable across models and over time \citep{hardy2025more}.
+Evaluations and benchmarks are increasingly important in the AI life cycle, informing development, deployment, policy, and practitioner decisions.
+We use \textit{evaluation} to mean the systematic assessment of model behavior in context, and \textit{benchmarks} to refer to standardized datasets, tasks and metrics that make such evaluations comparable across models and over time \citep{hardy2025more}.
+Despite this significance, evaluation practice often lacks scientific rigor, i.e., systematic, transparent, and reproducible methodology \citep{biderman2024lessons,reuel2024betterbench, summerfield2025lessons}, with insufficient information for further use, disparate methods across leaderboards \citep{biderman2024lessons,chouldechova2024shared,delobelle_metrics_2024} and results typically reported with minimal contextual information or statistical analysis \citep{biderman2024lessons,reuel2024betterbench}.